Last modified: June 09, 2022

 git merge b4d373k8990g2b5de30a37bn843b2f51fks2b40

-This command creates a new commit on the master branch, combining the changes from the detached HEAD with those in the master branch.
-If there are conflicts between the two sets of changes, Git will prompt you to resolve them before the merge can be completed.
+This command creates a new commit on the master branch that combines the changes from the detached HEAD with those in master.
+If there are conflicts between the two sets of changes, Git will prompt you to resolve them before completing the merge.
+Merging ensures that your work done in the detached HEAD state is integrated into the branch's history, maintaining a cohesive project timeline.

 Table of Contents